Sp3aR007/Terraform-3-Tier-Project-AWS/README.md

   * Security Groups for Web & RDS instances
   * Route Table

-Once the resource creation finishes you can get the DNS of a load balancer and paste it into the browser and you can see load balancer will send the request to two instances.
+Once the resource creation is completed, you can get the DNS of a load balancer and paste it into the browser and you can see load balancer will send the request to two instances.

-That’s it now, you have learned how to create various resources in AWS using Terraform.
+That’s it, now we have succesfully completed the deployment of our 3 tier application using Terraform in AWS CSP.